ankane/errbase/README.md

 end
 ```

-You can add extra context with: [master]
+You can add extra context with:

 ```ruby
 Errbase.report(e, {username: "hello"})